 The Company has provided fair market disclosure for its portfolio of investments by three industry groups.
-The mining industry group consists of four mining companies (2017- three mining companies), one of which is in the exploration stage, one that is in the producing stage, one that is in the royalty streaming business and another that is in care and maintenance.
-The energy production and services industry group consists of (i) one oil and gas exploration and production ("E&P") investment and (ii) one technology company for the benefit of oil and gas E&P companies.
+The mining industry group consists of three mining companies (2017- three companies), one of which is in the exploration stage, one that is in the producing stage and another that is in care and maintenance.
+The energy production and services industry group consists of an oil and gas exploration and production investment (2017- two companies).
 For 2017 only, the agriculture group consisted of two agriculture-related companies.
 One company based in Uruguay and the other in Canada with both operations and risks linked to agriculture commodities.
 The companies in each of the three industry groups share similar risk profiles and have therefore been grouped together.